 In a windowless set of classrooms tucked behind a staircase at a downtown Salem mall, there is no talk about Christmas.
 The holidays seem to be the last thing on anyone’s mind.
 Helberg passes his time thinking about astronomy and his future.
-Another student, Tammy Clark, thinks about a future on stage, as a singer and actress.
+Another student, a 21-year-old woman whose name the Globe is withholding at her request, thinks about a future on stage, as a singer and actress.
 When school is over, she relaxes in a modest room near the school that she almost considers a luxury.

-“I’m not going to let my demons take over my life,” said Clark, who is 21.
+“I’m not going to let my demons take over my life,” she said.
 She had been homeless for most of the last decade until the Community Charter School helped her find a room with a bed last spring.

-When Clark was around 8, her mother joined a gang and they moved to Brooklyn.
+When she was around 8, her mother joined a gang and they moved to Brooklyn.
 Between age 9 and 12, she said, she was sexually abused and beaten by her mother’s boyfriend.